 Do I need to have equity in my home to refinance?

 Yes.
 Ideally you would refinance with at least 20% equity so as to avoid mortgage insurance, but in some cases refinancing with mortgage insurance may make sense.

 Can I get cash from a refinance loan?

 Yes.
 Depending on the type of refinance loan you opt for you can take out cash to use for bills, home repairs or whatever you might need it for.
-This option however should be carefully discussed with us.
-Please contact us today if you're interested in this type of refinance loan.

 How long does it take to go through the refinance process?